NicoleMayer/ECE668-Notes/lesson8.md

 ❓How do you squash the LOAD instruction?
 (See the image in slide 10)

 🤔Stop the data flow and clear the instruction?

+👨‍🏫Replace the instruction that has been read zero.
+The hardware should ensure that uncertain instruction execution can be undo.

 ---